-Not unlike Trello, Google Docs, or a spreadsheet, Dovetail is intentionally designed to be a very flexible tool in order to work with a variety of use cases for customer feedback and user research organization and analysis.
+Not unlike Trello, Google Docs, or a spreadsheet, Dovetail is intentionally designed to be a very flexible tool in order to work with a variety of use cases for user research organization and analysis.

 It’s important to understand the purpose of each of the key features and concepts present in the product — and how they relate to one another — so you can make an informed decision on how to organize content for your use case.

 |Teams||Allows multiple people to access the same projects.|

 |Projects||A way to separate different research projects or feedback.|

 |Groups||Lists to categorize and prioritize notes, tags, and insights.|

 |Notes||Text documents to store raw data for analysis.|